 Some work in businesses that don't require as much effort.
 Others don't work or make a lot of money doing nothing.
 They live traveling around Japan and the world, just walk around any day in the middle of the week and you'll find tons of people who should be working but are enjoying themselves in parks and tourist spots.

-In addition to these, there are students who are missing classes and walking around the street, others even sleep in the classroom.
-Others live aimlessly out of fear of society and are called hikikomori.
+In addition to these, there are students who skip class and wander aimlessly down the street, others even sleep in the classroom.
+Still, others live aimlessly out of fear of society and are called hikikomori.

 The Alien Hunter - Gaijin Hunter